PulteGroup: 1Q Earnings Snapshot

-PulteGroup Inc. (PHM) on Tuesday reported first-quarter net income of $170.8 million.
+PulteGroup Inc. on Tuesday reported first quarter earnings of $166.8 million.

-On a per-share basis, the Atlanta-based company said it had profit of 59 cents.
+On a per-share basis, the Atlanta company said it had profit of 59 cents.

 Continue Reading Below

-The results exceeded Wall Street expectations.
-The average estimate of eight analysts surveyed by Zacks Investment Research was for earnings of 44 cents per share.
+The results surpassed Wall Street expectations.
+The average estimate of six analysts surveyed by Zacks Investment Research was for earnings of 47 cents per share.

-The homebuilder posted revenue of $1.97 billion in the period, which also topped Street forecasts.
-Six analysts surveyed by Zacks expected $1.84 billion.
+The homebuilder posted revenue of $2 billion in the period, which also topped Street forecasts.
+Four analysts surveyed by Zacks expected $1.92 billion.

-PulteGroup shares have dropped 13 percent since the beginning of the year, while the Standard & Poor's 500 index has stayed nearly flat.
-The stock has climbed 24 percent in the last 12 months.
+PulteGroup shares have increased 16% since the beginning of the year, while the Standard & Poor's 500 index has climbed 16%.
+The stock has increased 5% in the last 12 months.

 This story was generated by Automated Insights using data from Zacks Investment Research.
 Access a Zacks stock report on PHM at https://www.zacks.com/ap/PHM